 First, a bit of good news: Gestational diabetes is a manageable condition.
 But there are a few things you need to know.
 Here you’ll find:

-- What to expect if you’re diagnosed with gestational diabetes
+- What can you expect if you’re diagnosed with gestational diabetes?

 What is Gestational Diabetes?